Table Of Content ☰

-Why Are Rent Agreements Usually Created for 11 Months Only?
+- Why is the Rent Agreement Usually for 11 Months?

 If you’ve ever rented a house or flat, you must have noticed that the rent agreement is usually made for 11 months.
 But why not 12 months or 1 year?
 Is there a legal reason or just a trend?
 In this blog, we will explain in simple words why rent agreements are made for 11 months, what the legal and financial implications are, and what tenants and landlords should know.